Enfield Landlord Licensing

 Floor plans with room measurements

-Planning permission (Article 4)
+Planning permission (Article 4 — HMOs only)

 Building insurance certificate